Neutralization titers reveal the structure of polyclonal antibody responses: Derivation and numerical analysis of Eq.

-We now show the effect of different serum fractions $f_a\neq 1/N$ between clonotypes.
-We perform the same numerical analysis as above, but now with $M=10$ fixed.
+Finally, we show the effect of different serum fractions $f_a\neq 1/N$ between clonotypes.
+We perform the same numerical analysis as above, but now with $M=5$ fixed.
 We assign each of the $N$ clonotypes a weight $w_a$ from a log-normal distribution such that $\ln(w_a)$ is distributed like a Gaussian with zero mean and standard deviation $\sigma_W$.
-To obtain the serum fractions, we then normalize the weights such that they sum to 1: $f_a = w_a / \sum_{a'}w_{a'}.$ In Fig.\,\ref{fig:sigmaW}, we demonstrate the results Eqs.~\eqref{eq:FT} and \eqref{eq:fzm1} accurately describe the case of inhomogeneous sera for $\sigma_W =\{0.2, 1, 2\}$.
-At larger $\sigma_W$, the majority of the serum is made up of a handful of clonotypes: this limit is less physically interesting as it suppresses the competitive effects between the clonotypes that we have outlined in the current work.
-Indeed, in the extreme case, one could model the serum as a monoclonal antibody, neglecting any such effects.
+To obtain the serum fractions, we then normalize the weights such that they sum to 1: $f_a = w_a / \sum_{a'}w_{a'}.$ We make the choice here that each epitope is targeted equally.
+We expect that the case where a handful of epitopes $M’ < M$ are heavily targeted is qualitatively similar to the case where $M’$ epitopes are targeted equally, hence why we consider only homogeneous epitope targeting.
+In Fig.\,\ref{fig:mepitopes5I}, we demonstrate the results Eqs.~\eqref{eq:FT} and \eqref{eq:fzm1} accurately describe the case of inhomogeneous sera for $\sigma_W =2$.